Basis-Theory/basistheory-integration-guides/collections/guides/collect_charge_cards_js/index.md

     width: 1200
     height: 630
 ---
-# Collect payments with Elements
+# Collect and Charge Credit Cards with JavaScript
 {: .no_toc }

-Retain control of your card data while enabling your business to use any current or new processing relationships as you extend your business's product lines, look to increase auth rates, or reduce your overall cost of payments.
-No matter why you're here, we will always enable you to use the data how you want to use it.
-Even if that means exporting the data out of Basis Theory.
+Once you've completed this guide, you will have learned how any website or frontend application can use our Elements to collect, store, and use credit card information with the Basis Theory platform.
+You'll also have a foundational understanding of how you can use your credit card data with multiple third-parties as if you had a PCI Level 1 system and were able to store the data within your own database.

-Basis Theory is here to make sure you can keep the lowest level of PCI compliance while retaining your ability to use your card data whenever and however you need to.
-We enable you to capture cards via form elements, exchange or forward that data to any other approved vendor or processor, and continue to grow and extend your business into its next growth cycle!
+If you'd like to follow along with this guide from scratch, we suggest creating a new Vanilla JS sandbox using <a href="http://codesandbox.io/">codesandbox.io</a> and getting started from there!
+Want to jump right into our sample app? <a href="https://codesandbox.io/s/github/Basis-Theory/basis-theory-js-examples/tree/master/collect-atomic-cards-with-elements">Find it here!</a>

-If you'd like to follow along with this guide from scratch, we suggest creating Vanilla JS sandbox using <a href="http://codesandbox.io/">codesandbox.io</a> and getting started from there!
-Want to jump right into our sample app? <a href="https://codesandbox.io/s/example-charging-card-o2qss?file=/public/index.html">Find it here!</a>
+Using React?
+Check out the [Collect Credit Cards with React Guide](/guides/collect-atomic-cards-with-elements-react/).

 ### Table of contents
 {: .no_toc .text-delta }